-Like basal cell carcinoma, squamous cell carcinoma doesn’t usually spread to other parts of the body and grow slowly.
-Again this means that it is typically simple to treat.
+Like basal cell carcinoma, squamous cell carcinoma doesn’t usually spread to other parts of the body and grows slowly.
+Again this means that it is typically fairly simple to treat.

 Skin cancer statistics show that around 90% of people diagnosed with melanoma will survive their disease for more than 10 years after diagnosis.
-However, how treatable the disease is depends on many factors, including the general health of the patient and the type of cancer.
+However, how treatable the disease is depends on many factors, including the general health of the patient and the type of cancer they have.